Tuhinmajumder/ComputerVision_ImageClassification_Hyperparameter_S5/README.md

-The target, result analysis is given the docx file attached.
+The target, result ,analysis is given the docx file attached.